agrifooddatacanada/oca-spec/docs/specification/specification-v2.md

 The International Organization for Standardization (ISO) \[[ISO](#ref-ISO)\] has standardised two lists of language-related codes: the language codes called ISO 639-1 alpha-2 \[[ISO639](#ref-ISO639)\] codes ("Codes for the representation of names of languages") and ISO 3166-1 alpha-2 \[[ISO3166](#ref-ISO3166)\] codes ("Codes for the representation of names of countries").
 Both consist of two letters.
 The language code is written in lowercase while the country code is written in uppercase.
 However, both ISO classifications may be combined to differentiate regional languages.

 The `language` attribute MUST contain either the two-letter language code (lowercase) for a national language or the combined language (lowercase)/country (uppercase) code for a regional language or locale.

+The `language` attribute MAY contain a list of one or more language/country codes for each overlay separated by a comma.
+The language/country code combination MUST be unique in each type of overlay.

 ![Table 1](/images/spec-table1.png)
 _Table 1.
 An example of ISO standard values for language and combined language/country codes._